-Earlier in our travels in 2013, we’ve flown over the Nasca Lines in a tiny aeroplane before in Peru, so we were no strangers to small craft.
+Earlier in our travels in 2013, we’ve flown over the Nasca Lines in a tiny airplane before in Peru, so we were no strangers to small craft.

 We donned and tested our headsets, and our seat belts were adjusted and checked as we relaxed into the plush cream leather seats.

-Being a traveller is great.
+Being a traveler is great.
 This was another new experience!